younghhk/VS/README.md

 ---

 ## 3. Stability Selection

-*A method to identify variables that are selected consistently*
+A method to identify variables that are selected consistently across many model fits.

-Stability selection improves reproducibility by combining subsampling with penalized regression.
+Stability selection improves reproducibility by combining repeated subsampling with penalized regression methods such as LASSO or elastic net.

-Process:

-1. Take many random subsamples of the data.
-2. Fit LASSO or elastic net to each subsample.
-3. Count how often each variable is selected.

-Variables with high selection frequency are more likely to be robust, biologically meaningful predictors.

-### Why it helps
+### Process

-* Reduces sensitivity to sampling noise.
-* Prioritizes reproducible biomarkers.
-* More reliable for interpretation than a single LASSO or elastic net fit.
+You draw many random subsamples from the dataset.
+Subsample sizes often fall between 60% and 80%.
+This keeps each subsample informative while still introducing variability.
+These values are examples, not strict rules.

+For each subsample, you fit a penalized regression model.
+Elastic net is often used when variables are correlated.
+Alpha values such as 0.3, 0.5, or 0.7 are common examples used to balance sparsity and grouping.

+Lambda is chosen by cross validation within each subsample.
+Many analyses use 5- or 10-fold cross validation, and choosing the lambda that minimizes the cross validation error is a common approach.
+Smaller numbers of folds may be used when computation is a concern.

+The procedure is repeated many times.
+Running anywhere from 100 to 500 iterations is a common example range and allows selection frequencies to stabilize.

+After all iterations, you calculate how often each variable has a nonzero coefficient.
+This is the selection frequency.
+Studies often explore thresholds in the range of 20% to 50% when identifying variables of interest.
+These values are guidelines rather than fixed cutoffs.

 ### Reference